anzylee/usu-RiverBuilder/0_SFE_Archetypes_readme.txt

 	- Use "spatial_series" tab
 (6) Follow the steps in "cheatsheet" in the main RB folder.

+(+) Open field survey excel sheet for each site and calculate the total number of particles exceeding 1m.
+The total number of elements is L/W*n^2 where L is the length of reach, W is the average bankfull width and n is the average number of boulders exceeding 1m.
+Bedrock is not inlcuded.

 (+) From Xavier's analysis of baseflow Zd, it looks like the "power method" performed best at matching the overall pool-riffle morphology in terms of total amplitude.
 This is the one with 8 harmonics.
 Similarly, the power method worked best for baseflow W series.
 Has 38 harmonics